-Until now patients were booking for cryotherapy in routine and urgent/same day appointments with a doctor, often in peak and significantly reducing the pool of available appointments.
+Previously, we allowed for cryotherapy in routine and urgent/same day appointments with a doctor, often in peak and significantly reducing the pool of available appointments.
 This meant that patients with urgent problems were unable to access a doctor as the appointment was being used for treatment which is optional and non-urgent.
+NOT PRESENTLY OFFERED

 Cryotherapy requires special equipment which needs to be prepared and may not be available in a random appointment and when offered, is more suitable for a dedicated clinic.
 For these reasons we can only offer cryotherapy in dedicated cryotherapy clinics.